AdobeDocs/campaign-web.en/help/v8/content/alignment-and-padding.md

 In this example, we will adjust padding and vertical alignment inside a structure component composed of three columns.

-1. Select the structure component directly in the email or using the **[!UICONTROL Navigation tree]** available in the left-hand menu.
+1. Select the structure component directly in the email or using the **[!UICONTROL Navigation tree]** available in the left pane.

    ![](assets/alignment_1.png)

-1. From the toolbar, click **[!UICONTROL Select a column]** and choose the one that you want to edit.
-You can also select it from the structure tree.
+1. From the contextual toolbar, click **[!UICONTROL Select a column]** and choose the one that you want to edit.
+You can also select it from the structure tree on the left.

-   The editable parameters for that column are displayed in the **[!UICONTROL Column settings]** menu.

    ![](assets/alignment_2.png)

+1. The editable parameters for that column are displayed in the **[!UICONTROL Column settings]** menu on the right.
+Adjust the **[!UICONTROL Vertical alignment]** using the dedicated section.

+   ![](assets/alignment_3.png)

-1. Under **[!UICONTROL Vertical alignment]**, select **[!UICONTROL Bottom]**.
+   For example, select **[!UICONTROL Bottom]**.
 The content component moves to the bottom of the column.

-   ![](assets/alignment_3.png)

-1. Under **[!UICONTROL Padding]**, define the top padding inside the column.
-Click the lock icon to break synchronization with the bottom padding.

-   Define the left and right padding for that column.
+1. Under **[!UICONTROL Padding]**, define the top padding inside the column, and set the left and right padding for that column.

+   >[!NOTE]
+   >
+   >Click the lock icon to break synchronization between the top/bottom or left/right padding.

    ![](assets/alignment_4.png)